 More importantly, it is critical in developing a fact-based understanding of the foundation upon which all transformation efforts are initiated.
 It creates a starting point for your gap plan that is highly accurate in terms of understanding the work necessary to reach your future state, and the sequence in which it should be tackled.

-And this, in turn, is what creates a gap plan that prescribes how to achieve the future state.
+And this, in turn, is what creates a gap plan that prescribes how to achieve the future state design.
 Instead of a collection of individual projects, at best, related to each other only through a thematic lens, this kind of gap plan describes an integrated construction sequence, paced across time and across each of the dimensions (business, applications, technology, budgets, and organizations).
 It creates a gap plan that builds the future state as opposed to simply pointing thematically in that direction.

 The Value of an Evolving Plan of Record for Your Business